Evil Under the Sun (1982 film): Plot

 Assembling the suspects together, Poirot accuses the Redferns of the crime.
 He asserts that Christine knocked out Arlena and hid her in the grotto (where he had detected Arlena's perfume in the air), then donned her outfit and applied makeup to simulate a suntan and posed as Arlena's body for Myra to see.
 After Myra went for help, Patrick strangled Arlena and placed her body on the beach.

 Poirot calls Christine's alibi into question by proposing that she set Linda's watch twenty minutes ahead, suggested the girl wear a swim cap to muffle the sound of the noon cannon, and corrected the watch before leaving to attack Arlena.
 Once Myra left the beach, Christine still would have had time to toss away the lotion bottle—which almost hit Rex—and wash off her "tan"—accounting for the drop in water pressure—before the tennis match.
 The Redferns scoff at Poirot's accusations, and taunt that he has provided neither motive, nor proof.

 Patrick pays for his hotel stay by cheque, signing the "R" in "Redfern" in a distinctive way that Poirot recognises as being the same way "Felix Ruber", husband of the well-insured Yorkshire moor victim, signed his name.
 Poirot states that sending for pictures will prove this, as well as that the hiker who found the body, at a time when the husband had an alibi, was Christine.
 Exposed, Patrick does not resist when Poirot removes a pipe, which he never actually smokes, from his lips, empties its bowl, and reveals the real diamond.
+Redfern then punches Poirot before he and Christine are arrested and taken away from the island by boat.
+Daphne informs Poirot that he will be rewarded by the Kingdom of Tyrania for his work before he and the others depart the island.